Paul Wesley

-Paweł Tomasz Wasilewski (['pavɛw vaɕi'lɛfskʲi]; July 23, 1982), known professionally as Paul Wesley, is an American actor, director and producer.
-He is known for starring as Stefan Salvatore on the supernatural drama series The Vampire Diaries (2009–2017) as well as his role as James T. Kirk in the Paramount+ original series Star Trek: Strange New Worlds (since 2022).
+Paweł Tomasz Wasilewski (['pavɛw vaɕi'lɛfskʲi]; July 23, 1982), better known by his stage name Paul Wesley, is an American actor and film director of Polish origin.
+He is known for starring as Stefan Salvatore in The Vampire Diaries (2009–2017) and James T. Kirk in Star Trek: Strange New Worlds (2022–present).

+In 2003, Paul also starred as Lucas Luthor, Lex Luthor's younger brother, in the superhero series Smallville.